jason-weirather/AlignQC/README.md

 ##### Fast start
 The following command should be sufficient for assessing a long read alignment.

 `alignqc analysis long_reads.bam -r ref_genome.fa -a ref_transcriptome.gpd -o long_reads.alignqc.xhtml`

 If you don't readily have your reference genome or reference annotation available you can try the following.

 `alignqc analysis long_reads.bam --no_reference --no_annotation -o long_reads.alignqc.xhtml`

+## AlignQC programs
+Currently AlignQC only has the analysis program implemented.

 ## Analysis
 `alignqc analysis`